PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

     </tbody>
 </table>

-"Sequential correct answers" is (based on CoLab Part14 experimental results) roughly the number of addition question that model will get correct before it gets one wrong.
+"Seq correct answers" is roughly the number of addition question that model will get correct before it gets one wrong.
+(Based on CoLab Part14 experimental results.)

 With one extra layer the model gains accuracy (using CoLab with batch_size = 64, n_heads = 3, lr = 0.00008, weight_decay = 0.1):